SS Wiltshire

+SS Wiltshire was a passenger ship built for the Federal Steam Navigation Company by John Brown's of Clydebank in 1912 to run between Britain, Australia and New Zealand.
+She was wrecked when she ran aground in 1922.

 Description

 Wiltshire was a sister ship of (1911–1936) and (1911–1940), built a few months earlier.
 She had three main decks, four insulated holds (10,618 m3 refrigerated), 117 first-class berths and three- and four-berth cabins for 130 first-class and 270 emigrant passengers.
 Four boilers, for two sets of inverted surface condensing, quadruple expansion engines powered her maiden voyage from Liverpool to Melbourne, between 17 March and 27 April 1912 (35 days 17½ hours), via Cape Town (for coal), at an average of 13.5 knot.

 Career

 Wiltshire served Sydney for Federal, Huddart and Shire Lines, Bristol, Liverpool, Manchester and Wellington as a Federal and Shire Lines ship, though she was also advertised as running for the parent company, New Zealand Shipping.
 In 1913, she was fitted with two guns in an Admiralty scheme to protect food carrying ships.
 In December 1913, a collision with a ship, whilst docking in Liverpool, required 3 months of repairs, replacing 10 plates, a propeller and a shaft.
 From 7 September 1914 to 27 December 1917 Wiltshire was requisitioned as Australian Expeditionary Force transport A18, carrying 36 officers, 720 troops and 505 horses.
 She was in the first convoy which assembled in King George's Sound in October 1914, taking Australian and New Zealand forces to Europe.
 Then, until 5 September 1919, she was managed by the Liner Requisition Scheme.
 She finished her war service by bringing troops back from Egypt to Wellington in January 1919.